japawBlob/Programming-basics-for-STC/src/slideshow.md

 -->
 # Interpretation > Compiling

-Create virtual machine for each architecture
+Create a virtual machine for each architecture

-Create code for virtual machie
+Create code for virtual machine

 Runs everywhere! -> Happy developer